DaniloPeres/MySqlHelper/README.md

 // Change the entity model
 book.Title = "Book Test update";

-// Update it in the database
+// Update only the title in the database entityFactory.Update(book, nameof(Book.Title));
-entityFactory.Update(book, nameof(Book.Title));
 ```